sissyliberation/nlpclass-fall2013/site/scala/basics.md

 val x = {
   val intermediate1 = 2 + 3
   val intermediate2 = 4 + 5
-  intermediate1 * intermediate2       // this will be "returned" from the block
+  intermediate1 * intermediate2  // will be "returned" from the block
 }
 // x: Int = 45
 {% endhighlight %}